xdamah/swagger-xdamah-examples/README.md

 | 13-misc                         | A bit cluttered -includes other request types           | [link](13-misc)                  |

 In 01-first-example we are handwriting only the model class.
 We are not having any controller class code  in the project.
 It can be tedious handwriting model classes and matching them with swagger specs.
 In 2-first-codegen-example and thereafter we therefore demonstrate how we can rely on code generation just for the model classes.
-In the "alt" approaches demonstrating a third approach.
+In the "alt" approaches demonstrating a third approach where we do the reverse as far as model classes are concerned.

 ### More Details ###
 We have these swagger extensions examples of which are shown below.